Brooklyn Immersionists: Embodiment in psychology

 Both Davis and Friston were citing the emergence of a new environmental framework for the mind a quarter century after the Immersionist Anna Hurwitz was moving furniture around Williamsburg to increase "the degree to which people participate", Ebon Fisher was celebrating the "psycho-physical swirl", and organizing "web jams" and "squirmcasts", Kit Blake was promoting a "publishing network", and Lalalandia was recycling industrial detritus into an "omnisensorial sweepout".
 This was not just a change in perspective and approach, but a fully engaged ethic.
 Yvette Helin was immersing The Pedestrian Project in the streets to "pull people into a collective consciousness, [allowing us to] see who we are and how we relate to the people and spaces around us."

 Jessica Nissen, a veteran of the Cat's Head, Flytrap and Organism gatherings, and a painter with a strong interest in biology and science fiction, presented a very concise foreshadowing of extended cognition as early as 1993.
 In the catalog for Jonathan Fineberg's exhibit, Out of Town: The Williamsburg Paradigm, she wrote: "internal/external, voluntary/involuntary, physical/psychological, experience/dream" and sums this up in two words that cover the gamut from the neighborly to the biological: "circuitous systems".

 David Pescovitz, a frequent writer for Wired Magazine and a co-editor of BoingBoing.net, could have been referencing any of the Immersionists when he discusses Ebon Fisher's early paradigmatic shift in a catalog for the artist's 2006 museum retrospective, Transformations in the Nervepool:

 "Long before Friendster, locative media, and emergent everything, Ebon Fisher saw the beauty in... cultural and social experimentation and connection.
 His art is a delightful reminder that communication is really about communality."

-Grassroots urban renewal

-For the Immersionists, of course, a new social-ecological theory of mind and culture was just the beginning.
-In applying these prescient ideas to their own struggling neighborhood they helped to revive one of the most blighted areas of the United States.
-And contrary to vague and misapplied labels like "gentrification", attrition rates among the disadvantaged in Williamsburg actually went down in the 1990s as Freeman and Braconi showed.
-When city-subsidized high rises moved in, attrition rates increased.

-Immersionism not only proved to be a fruitful and equitable model for the transformation of minds and local economies, it has anticipated new theories in psychology, and predates a social practices art discourse that emerged in the academic sphere in the new millennium.
-Conferences dedicated to grassroots local development such as the Economics of Happiness opened decades later in Berkeley, California in 2012.
-The group Local Futures launched World Localization Day in 2020, thirty years after the Sex Salon brought the creative forces of Williamsburg together.